Cognitive Test for Dementia: Detect Early

 5 Cognitive Domains Assessed by These Tests:

-Cognitive tests typically evaluate these domains through a variety of tasks, such as recalling a list of words, naming objects or pictures, drawing a clock face, or following complex instructions.
-By assessing a person’s performance on these tasks, these tests can provide valuable insights into their cognitive abilities and identify potential areas of impairment or decline.
+Cognitive tests evaluate the domains through a range of tasks.
+Examples include: recalling a list of words, naming objects or pictures, drawing a clock face, or following complex instructions.

-Interpreting Cognitive Test Results
+Interpreting Cognitive Test For Dementia Results

 SAGE Dementia Test Health Professional Assessment